ovysotska/image_sequence_localizer/readme.md

     --output_dir <path_to_folder>
 ```

 The framework assumes that there is a _query_ image sequence, for every image of which the user wants to find the corresponding image in the _reference_ image sequence.
-The script takes the query and reference features that are stored in ".Feature.pb" files.
+The script takes the query and reference features that are stored in [protobuf messages](https://developers.google.com/protocol-buffers) of type ".Feature.pb" defined in this project.
 The assumption is that for every image there is a corresponding feature vector that is stored in a separate file.
 The code, for now, works with image features that can be represented as a single vector and for which the cosine similarity metric makes sense, for example, features from [NetVLAD](https://github.com/Relja/netvlad).
 For details on the features please refer to `localization_protos.proto`.

 The `run_matching.py` script stores all the results in the user-provided `output_dir`.
 The user also needs to specify the name of the dataset, for example, "my_awesome_dataset".